marianoktm/SECPROG-Unisa/README.md

 "Do  not  use  system()  from  a  program  with set-user-ID or set-group-ID privileges, because strange values for some environment variables might be used to subvert  system integrity."

-So what environment variable can we use to do freaky stuff?
+So what environment variable can we use to get freaky?

 Actually, when you use a command without giving the full path of the executable, the `PATH` variable is used to search for such command in these paths.